matgat/ascii_predicates/readme.md

 | `ascii::to_lower(const char c)` |
 | `ascii::to_upper(const char c)` |

-This is included for completeness but deceiving, so is provided just the `char` overload.
-Non very useful, since along with their corresponding predicates `ascii::is_lower()` and `ascii::is_upper()` are valid just for codepoints less than `0x80`.
+This is included for completeness but non very useful, since along with their corresponding predicates `ascii::is_lower()` and `ascii::is_upper()` are useful just for codepoints less than `0x80`.
+This is emphasized providing just the `char` overload.
-If you need to check and convert case safely use a unicode library.
+If you need to check and convert codepoints case, use a unicode library.

 ## Examples